savannahmmorgan/customer-success-claude-skills/README.md

 - Delivery to Slack, Teams, email, or in-chat
 - Designed to run as a Claude scheduled task (weekdays at 8am) or on demand

+How to use:
+- Download skill
+- Upload into a Claude chat
+- Ask to use and save skill
+- Go through setup

 Built by Savannah Morgan @ Turnstile